rickmansfield/ReactReview/README.md

 # REACT REVIEW

+Reprinted here in Markdown Language the original work may be viewed online >> [here](https://www.interviewbit.com/react-interview-questions/) <<

 React is an efficient, declarative, and flexible open-source JavaScript library for building simple, fast and scalable front-ends.

 For developers coming from JavaScript background, the process of developing web applications becomes easier.